 The portion of 21st Street just east of Illinois Street has a relatively steep slope, as it crosses the northern edge of the remnant of Irish Hill.
 As 21st Street crosses the Irish Hill remnant, a retaining wall along the southern edge of the 21st Street right-of-way retains the existing landform.
 A portion of the sidewalk on 21st Street is slightly higher than the finished floor elevation of existing Building 116.
-A retaining wall under the sidewalk, running parallel to Building 116 and as close to the building face as possible, should be constructed to retain this portion of the sidewalk.
-An ADA-accessible cover should be provided as part of the sidewalk to span the void space between the retaining wall and the building face (Please see page 75 for detail).
+A retaining wall under the sidewalk, running parallel to Building 116 and as close to the building face as possible, should be constructed to retain this portion of the sidewalk to span the void space between the retaining wall and the building face (Please see page 75 for detail).
 A retaining wall at the southern end of Michigan Street is proposed to resolve the elevation difference between Michigan Street and the 21st Street sidewalk.
 A minimum 4' opening between retaining walls where grades of the two intersecting streets match will allow pedestrian access between Michigan Street and 21st Street (Please see page 106 for detail).